Beconase Allergy and Hayfever (Beclometasone Dipropionate)

 Primary Uses

-Used to treat and prevent seasonal allergic rhinitis (hayfever) and perennial allergic rhinitis caused by airborne allergens in adults and children aged 12 years and over.
-It helps relieve itching, sneezing, and blocked or runny nose.
+It is used to treat seasonal allergic rhinitis (hayfever) and perennial allergic rhinitis caused by airborne allergens in adults and children aged 12 years and older.

 How It Works

-Good to know: Beconase Allergy and Hayfever is non-drowsy and is not addictive.
+Good to know: Beconase Allergy and Hayfever is non-drowsy and not addictive.

 How to Take Beconase Allergy and Hayfever